Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Methods

-which depends on the scores of the classifier through a score function $s(\pi(\vx)) = \max_\ell \pi_\ell (\vx)$, which we take as the largest softmax score of the classifier's prediction.
+The quantile function depends on the classifier's predictions through a score function $s(\pi(\vx)) = \max_\ell \pi_\ell (\vx)$, which we take as the largest softmax score of the classifier's predictions.
 Here, $\setD$ is a set of unlabeled examples and $c \in [0, 1]$ is a scalar.
-Our method first identifies a threshold based on the unlabeled target dataset $\setD^\setQ_\unlbl$ for a desired coverage level $\alpha$ in expression~\eqref{eq:qtc_threshold} by computing $q (\setD^\setQ_\unlbl, \alpha)$.
+Our method first identifies a threshold based on the unlabeled target dataset $\DsetQ$ for a desired coverage level $\alpha$ in expression~\eqref{eq:qtc_threshold} by computing $q (\DsetQ, \alpha)$.
 Since this process is identical to finding the $(\alpha)^{th}$ quantile of the scores on the dataset, we dub the method Quantile Thresholded Confidence (QTC).
 QTC estimates $\beta$ as

-We use the value $\beta_\QTC$ found in~\eqref{eq:qtc_target_prediction} to calibrate the conformal predictor on the dataset $\setD^\setP_\calib$ with the goal of achieving $1-\alpha$ coverage on the target distribution $\setQ$.
-QTC is illustrated in Figure~\ref{fig:qtc_illustration}.

-We also study two variants of QTC that find the threshold $q$ on the source dataset used for conformal calibration instead of the target as ablation methods: QTC-SC and QTC-ST, where SC stands for Source Coverage and ST for Source Threshold.
-Similarly to QTC, QTC-SC aims to estimate the value $\beta$.
-On the other hand, QTC-ST aims to directly estimate the threshold $\tau^\setQ$ by using the threshold $\tau^{\setP}$ found by calibrating the conformal predictor on the source as in equation~\eqref{eq:tau-calibrated}.
-QTC-SC and QTC-ST estimate $\beta$ and $\tau^\setQ$ as